TrollskogenMC/commando/README.md

 - [Configuration helper](#configuration-helper)
 - [Translation helper](#translation-helper)
 ## How to use

-### Setup
-Commando is not yet publiced on any registry so local install is the only way to use it right now.

 ### Creating our first command
 Commando allows you to create a command as a chained expression.